 The Kenai River in South-central Alaska has long been the crown jewel of Alaska salmon & trout fishing.
 Easily accessible via a very scenic three-hour drive south from Anchorage, the Kenai River flows from the Kenai Mountain Range via Kenai and Skilak Lakes.
 Along its one hundred plus mile journey to the saltwater at Cook Inlet, the Kenai traverses some incredible landscapes and supports one of the most prolific sport fisheries in North America.
 Home to king, sockeye, silver & pink salmon along with native rainbow trout, dolly varden char, and steelhead, Kenai River fishing really has it all.

 Deciding when to visit really depends on what you want to catch.
 All of the salmon species return at different times during the summer so when planning an Alaska fishing trip it is helpful to study the run timing and if possible plan your trip around peak dates for the species you wish to target.

 The Kenai Peninsula receives four of the five pacific salmon species including kings, sockeye, silvers, and pinks.
 From May through October there is always a worthwhile fishing adventure to pursue.

 For many Alaska visitors, fishing may not be the number one priority.
 Perhaps you are touring several different areas of the state and are only here for one day.
 Or maybe you are here with family and not everyone wants to spend 24/7 on the water.
-If just one or two days of fishing is all you are looking for, fishing with Kenai River fishing guides in Alaska is the perfect package for you!
+If just one or two days of fishing is all you are looking for, fishing with our Kenai River fishing guides is the perfect package for you!
 These Alaska fishing trips are both economical and diverse offering a wide variety of angling experiences throughout the spring, summer, and fall.